prranavv/CPAMM/README.md

 </p>

 <p align="center">
-  A Solana-based AMM built with the Anchor framework that enables token swaps and liquidity provision for any SPL token pair using the classic <strong>x × y = k</strong> invariant.
+  A permissionless AMM built with the Anchor framework that enables token swaps and liquidity provision for any SPL token pair using the classic <strong>x × y = k</strong> invariant.
 Liquidity providers receive LP tokens representing their proportional share of the pool.
 </p>

 ---